hapax/hapax.github.io/assets/minimal-networks.md

 The simplest possibility, the triangular network, is not minimal, and instead, we should place a new station $D$ somewhere in the middle.
-The best place to put it is called the *Fermat* or *Torricelli point*, and if you are really interested, check out the appendix on <a href="#sec-A">Fermat points</a>.
+The best place to put it is called the *Fermat* or *Torricelli point*, and if you are very keen, check out the appendix on <a href="#sec-A">Fermat points</a>.
-But for the rest of the post, we will not worry too much about where precisely it goes.
+But for the rest of the post, we just going to think about *when* it goes in the middle, rather than precisely *where* it goes.
+This saves us some hard trigonometry!
+But we can determine the position for an important special case: the equilateral triangle.

 ## 2.1.
 Equilateral triangles <a id="sec-2-1" name="sec-2-1"></a>

 The first and most important case is when our three towns lie at the corners of an equilateral triangle.
+This is
-Let's say the distance between each town is $d$.
+Call the distance between towns $d$.

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>